-Sic, sicean, silc, silcean, silean, a particle, a small grain, an infinitesimal quantity; 'sicean sioil,' a small grain of seed.
+Sic, siccan, silc, silcean, silean, a particle, a small grain, an infinitesimal quantity; 'sicean sioil,' a small grain of seed.

-Sionn, siunn, siunn, siannt, mysterious, probably akin to 'sian,' a charm.
+Sionn, siunn, siann, siannt, mysterious, probably akin to 'sian,' a charm.

 An island near Easdale, another near Appin, and another near Moidart, is called 'Sionna.'
-Islands near Lewis, a hill in Islay, a hill in Ardnamurchan, and a loch near Kilmun, are called 'Siannt,' where 'siannta' means sained, sacred.
-'Holy Loch' in Corval is 'an Loch Siannta.'
+Islands near Lews, a hill in Islay, a hill in Ardnamurchau, and a loch near Kilmun, are called 'Siannt,' but it is doubtful if the name is connected with this root.

 Sionn, light, brightness, lurid light; hence the region of lurid light.
-Domhnach sionnaich,' bright Sunday, 'teine sionnachain,' phosphorescence, the rainbow-like brightness seen in spindrift on a clear sunny day.
-'Cnr teine sionnachain's an speur'-sending phosphorescence into the sky.
+'Domhnach sionnaich,' bright Sunday, 'teine sionnachain,' phosphorescence, the rainbow-like brightness seen in spindrift on a clear sunny day.
+'Cur teine sionnachain 's an speur'-sending phosphorescence into the sky.

-Sith, sithich, fairy, fairies; 'siodha,' 'siodhach,' fay, fairy; 'bean sith,' 'sitheag,' female fairy, 'sitheach,' 'sifir,' 'sifire,' 'sifreach,' male fairy.
+Sith, sithich, fairy, fairies; 'siodha,' 'siodhach,' fay, fairy; 'bean sith,' 'sitheag,' female fairy, 'sitheach,' 'sifire,' 'sifreach,' male fairy.
 The fairies entered largely into the lives and folklore of the Highland people.
 They lived in the green knolls and round hillocks, and only occasionally appeared to mortal eyes.

-In October 1871, the late J. F. Campbell of Islay and the writer were storm-stayed in the precipitous island of Miunghlaidh, Barra.
+In October 1871, the late J. F. Campbell of Islay and the writer were stormstayed in the precipitous island of Miunghlaidh, Barra.
 We occupied our time in listening to the folklore of the people by whom we were so kindly treated.
-One of these was Roderick MacNeill, known as 'Ruaraidh mac Dhomhuil,' Roderick the son of Donald, a famous story-teller and a man wondrously endowed mentally and physically.
-MacNeill was then ninety-two years of age.
+One of these was Roderick Macneill, known as 'Ruaraidh mac Dhomhuil,' Roderick the son of Donald, a famous storyteller and a man wondrously endowed mentally and physically.
+Macneill was then ninety-two years of age.
 He had never been ill, and never had shoes on, and never had tasted tea.
 His chest was as round as a barrel, and measured forty-eight inches in circumference.
 He had been an extraordinary 'rocker' after birds, moving about on precipices of eight hundred feet sheer down to the sea, where a goat or even a cat might hesitate to go.
 So powerful was the man that wherever his fingers could get insertion in the crevices of the rock he could move his body along the face of the precipice without any other support.

-One of the many tales he told us was that of the origin of the fairies, which I condense:-
+One of the many tales he told us was that of the origin of the fairies, which I condense:--

 The Proud Angel fomented a rebellion among the angels of heaven, where he had been a leading light.
 He declared that he would go and found a kingdom of his own.
-When going out at the door of heaven the Proud Angel brought 'dealanaich dheilgnich agus beithir bheumnaich,' priekly lightning and biting lightning, out of the door-step with his heels.
+When going out at the door of heaven the Proud Angel brought 'dealanaich dheilgnich agus beithir bheumnaich,' prickly lightning and biting lightning, out of the door-step with his heels.
 Many angels followed him-so many that at last the Son called out, 'Father!
-Father! the city is being emptied!' whereupon the Father ordered that the gates of heaven and of hell should be closed.
+Father! the city is being emptied!'

+whereupon the Father ordered that the gates of heaven and of hell should be closed.
 This was instantly done; and those who were in were in, and those who were out were out; while the hosts who had left heaven and had not reached hell, flew into the holes of the earth 'mar na famhlagan,' like the stormy petrels.